Codartis/DiagramTool/help/Help.md

 ### Updating the diagram from source code
 If the source code changes you can update the diagram from the current source code.
-* You can update a single node (and its relationships) by clicking the node's update button.
+* You can update a single item (and its relationships) by clicking the item's update button.
 * Or you can update the whole diagram by using the Update button on the Codartis Diagram Tool window toolbar.

-> When working with large solutions prefer updating only single nodes, because updating a whole diagram might take a long time.
+> When working with large solutions prefer updating only single items, because updating a whole diagram might take a long time.
 Even if there are not many items on the diagram, all of their relationships must be searched in the whole solution, that's why the speed of this operation is determined mainly by the solution size.

-Diagram node update is based on their fully qualified name (type name + namespace name).
+Diagram item update is based on their fully qualified name (type name + namespace name).
-* If a diagram node is found in source code then its relationships and members are updated.
+* If a diagram item is found in source code then its relationships and members are updated.
-* If a diagram node is not found in source code then it is removed from the diagram.
+* If a diagram item is not found in source code then it is marked with a broken link icon.
+* You can remove unlinked items from the diagram either one-by-one, or all at once with the "broom" toolbar button.

-> Unfortunately this feature can't track type renames so renamed types will be removed from the diagram and must be manually added back if needed.
+> Unfortunately this feature can't track symbol rename operations so renamed items will not be found, thus they will be marked as unlinked.

 ### Monitoring and canceling background tasks
 Codartis Diagram Tool builds its code model by querying Visual Studio's C# parser.
 These queries can take a while, especially right after opening a solution when Visual Studio is still busy parsing the entire source code.